 Hearing loss and the degree of hearing loss are measured in decibels (dB).
-The softest sounds are made at zero dB, and the loudest are 120 dB.
-Conversational speech is roughly 50 dB.
+The softest sounds are made at zero dB (HL), and the loudest are 120 dB (HL).
+Conversational speech is roughly 50 dB (HL).

 The table shows the various degrees of hearing loss.
 Hearing loss (HL) is never given in percentages, only in decibels.
-Talk with your child's audiologist about how your child's degree of hearing loss impacts what he/she can hear.
+Talk with your child's audiologist about how your child's degree of hearing loss impacts what can be heard.

-Degree of hearing loss Hearing loss range (dB HL)
+Degree of hearing loss Hearing loss range (db HL)

-Normal 0 to 15
+Normal -10 to 15

 Slight 16 to 25

 Mild 26 to 40

 Moderate 41 to 55

 Moderately severe 56 to 70

 Severe 71 to 90

 Profound 91+